EthanMcKanna/creator-docs/content/en-us/projects/managing.md

 src="../assets/resources/mystery-of-duvall-drive/constructing-the-house/scale-outside.png"
 />

-### Grayboxing
+### Greyboxing

-Grayboxing is a level design process where environments are built with **placeholder** art.
+Greyboxing is a level design process where environments are built with **placeholder** art.
 Once a level is created, it can be playtested and evaluated for gameplay, scale, and visuals.
 Final art assets can then be produced to replace the graybox assets.

-Studio's [Toolbox](../projects/assets/toolbox.md) and [solid modeling tools](/parts/solid-modeling) are perfect for grayboxing when designing and building your experience.
-Notice the usage of grayboxing in the Roblox showcase [The Mystery Of Duvall Drive](/resources/the-mystery-of-duvall-drive).
+Studio's [Toolbox](../projects/assets/toolbox.md) and [solid modeling tools](/parts/solid-modeling) are perfect for greyboxing when designing and building your experience.
+Notice the usage of greyboxing in the Roblox showcase [The Mystery Of Duvall Drive](/resources/the-mystery-of-duvall-drive).

 <GridContainer numColumns="2">